Băbească neagră

 Băbească neagră (also Rară Neagră) is a red Romanian-Moldovan grape variety.
-It is cultivated in Moldova in the regions of Orhei Anenii Noi Straseni Ialoveni and in Romania in the regions of Moldavia, Dobruja and Wallachia.
-In Romania, it is the second most widely planted grape variety.
+It is cultivated in Moldova in the regions of Orhei, Anenii Noi, Straseni, Ialoveni and in Romania in the regions of Moldavia, Dobruja and Wallachia.
+In Romania, it is the second most planted grape variety.
 It is also found in Ukraine and New York, United States, where the grape is known as Sereksiya Charni.

-The name Băbească neagră is derived from the Romanian words meaning "grandmother's black".
+The name Băbească neagră is derived from the Romanian words meaning "old lady's black".
 Most wines produced from Băbească Neagră are light-bodied, fruity red wines.

 Being an old grape variety, Băbească neagră has demonstrated significant clonal variations including Copceac – a variation with bigger berries, Coada Rândunicii (Swallowtail) - a variation with a bisected bunch and Coada Vulpii (Foxtail) — a variation that has a cylindrical prolongation of the bunch.
 It has also produced over the years two color mutations including a pink-berried mutation which is called Băbească gri in Romania and Sereksiya rose in Finger Lakes, and a white-berried mutation known as Băbească albă.